Anita Shapolsky Gallery: History

 Anita Shapolsky was born in New York as Anita Kresofsky.
 She attended Hunter College, where she earned a B.A. and where her interest in art began, and New York University, where she earned an M.A.
 She married Martin (Meyer) Shapolsky, a realtor.
 They had a son, Ian, and a daughter, Lisa, together.
 Martin died in 1992.

 Shapolsky began collecting ancient art, and in the 1970s started to collect contemporary art, focusing on abstract expressionism.
 Anita Shapolsky opened the gallery in 1982 on the second floor of 99 Spring Street in SoHo, in Manhattan.
 It was originally known as the Arbitrage Gallery, or alternatively, the Arbitrage Art Gallery.
 At the time, it housed a collection of American abstract art from the 1950s.

 In 1984, the gallery moved to 99 Spring Street and in that space they began to display Latin American and women artists.
-In 1997, the gallery moved to two floors in a brownstone townhouse at 152 East 65th Street in the Upper East Side of Manhattan.
+In 1997, the gallery moved to two floors in a brownstone townhouse at 152 East 65th Street on the Upper East Side of Manhattan.